Mallorca & Southern Spain - Itinerary

 Alhambra, Granada, Spain

-• Ronda’s most iconic landmark, this 18th-century stone bridge spans the El Tajo gorge, connecting the old Moorish quarter with the newer part of town.
+• The Puente Nuevo (New Bridge): Ronda’s most iconic landmark is this massive 18th-century stone bridge spanning the El Tajo gorge.
+It flawlessly connects the old Moorish quarter (La Ciudad) with the newer part of town (El Mercadillo).
+Towering 120 meters above the canyon floor, this engineering marvel took over 40 years to build.

 Ronda, Spain